yangdonghun3/deep_sepsis_in_cancer/README.md

 # Identification of the risk of sepsis in cancer patients using digital health care records
 This project is for the paper "Identification of the risk of sepsis in cancer patients using digital health care records" in the *Journal of the American Medical Informatics Association* (JAMIA).
-- Authors of source code: yangdonghun3@kisti.re.kr, jmkim@kisti.re.kr, junnsang@gmail.com, wc.cha@samsung.com, hyojungpaik@gmail.com
+- Authors of source code: yangdonghun3@kisti.re.kr, jmkim@kisti.re.kr
 - Current version of the project: ver.
 0.1

 ## Abstract